senzing-garage/senzing-tools/README.md

         --database-url postgresql://username:password@postgres.example.com:5432/G2
     ```

-Each subcommand has it's own list of supported command line options.
+Each command has it's own list of supported command line options.
 Documentation for the command line options:

 1. Online documentation, see